 Debt collection abroad

-Since 2015, Julianus has been a member of the European Collectors Association (www.europeancollectors.org), which allows us to offer quality collection services in Latvia, Estonia and Lithuania, as well as in 19 other European countries: Finland, Sweden, Denmark, Norway, Poland, Spain, France, Italy, England, Ireland, Belgium, Austria, Cyprus, Germany, Greece, Iceland, the Netherlands, Portugal, Switzerland and Turkey.
+Julianus has been a member of the European Collectors Association (www.europeancollectors.org) since 2015, which allows us to offer quality collection services in Estonia, Latvia and Lithuania, plus 19 other European countries: Finland, Sweden, Denmark, Norway, Poland, Spain, France, Italy, England, Ireland, Belgium, Austria, Cyprus, Germany, Greece, Iceland, the Netherlands, Portugal, Switzerland and Turkey.

 The guidelines for our clients in the case of claims that have become collectible abroad are the same as in ordinary proceedings.